adimyth/arya_date/README.md

 ## CRNN
 CRNN model consists of CNN & RNN blocks along with a Transcription Layer.
-* CNN Block - Two convolution & maxpool layer.
-Extracts features from image
+* CNN Block - Three convolution blocks (7 conv layers) & maxpool layer.
+Extracts features from image.
 * RNN Block - Two Bidirectional LSTM layers.
 Splits features into some feature sequences & pass it to recurrent layers
 * Transcription Layer - Conversion of Feature-specific predictions to Label using CTC.
 CTC loss is specially designed to optimize both the *length* of the predicted sequence and the *classes* of the predicted sequence